 HOW SHOULD I PREPARE MY BLISS SEMINAR?

 BLISS seminars are typically 30-45 minute, well-prepared, engaging research talks geared toward a broad Ecology and Evolution audience.
 Although BLISS is a more casual venue than regular external seminars, the audience expects a clear, rehearsed presentation of interesting, high-quality research.
 That said, presenters are encouraged to show new results or use the forum to get feedback on current and future projects.
 Speakers may also get feedback on talk mechanics (e.g. a practice job talk), but BLISS should not be used to do a first practice run.
-People will find BLISS a worthwhile investment of their time if they can expect a good talk, but this starts with speaker preparation!

 DAY OF: WHAT TO BRING FOR YOUR TALK